RajTheAnuraj/kubeconfigs/Configs/gitlab/GitlabSetUp.md

  sudo service docker restart
 ```

+*Please note you can add the docker registries on any of your docker environment using the urls you configured `192.168.86.190:5050`.
+The authentication user id and password will be gitlab users credentails*

 # CI CD
 Now you have to configure shared runners for your ci-cd.
 There are many ways thr runners can run.